-Also known as temporomandibular joint disorder, this condition affects the joint attached to a patient’s lower jaw and skull.
-The condition may cause pain in the joint itself and any muscles, and nerves that attached onto it.
+Also known as a temporomandibular joint disorder, this condition affects the joint attached to a patient’s lower jaw and skull.
+The condition may cause pain in the joint itself and any muscles and nerves that are attached to it.
 It may also create injuries that will affect the neck and jaw.
-Many patients who experience TMJ are unsure of the best way to deal with it.
-Some cases do not require a visit to your St. Albert dentist and can be managed from the comfort of your home.
+Many patients who experience TMJ are unsure of how to deal with it.
+Some cases do not require visiting our St. Albert dentist and can be managed from the comfort of your home.
 In other cases, professional treatments may be required.

 What Exactly is TMJ?

 TMJ is a common, painful condition that will affect your jaw and the joint that attaches it to the base of your skull.
-In most cases, your dentist may not be sure how and why the TMJ is being caused, since the symptoms can arise because of multiple reasons; that said, medical experts believe it may stem from issues with the joint itself.
-Accidents that may cause TMJ are also a possible reason for it, such as whiplash.
+In most cases, our dentist may need help figuring out how and why the TMJ is being caused since the symptoms can arise for multiple reasons; that said, medical experts believe it may stem from issues with the joint itself.
+Accidents that may cause TMJ are also possible reasons for it, such as whiplash.

 How is the Issue Diagnosed?

-Due to the common symptoms, your dentist will need to examine your facial structure before determining if the cause of pain is TMJ.
+Due to the common symptoms, our dentist must examine your facial structure before determining if the cause of pain is TMJ.
 They may conduct a physical exam and ask questions about your health to help determine a course of treatment and how to minimize the symptoms.

-Once the dentist concludes it is a temporomandibular joint disorder, a few more tests will be able to officially confirm the diagnosis.
-They will ask for x-rays or MRI scans to give them more information and understand how to help you.
+Once our dentist concludes it is a temporomandibular joint disorder, a few more tests will be able to confirm the diagnosis officially.
+They will ask for X-rays or MRI scans to give them more information and help them understand how to help you.

-Depending on your specific needs and situation, your dentist may recommend different TMJ treatments in St. Albert.
+Depending on your specific needs and situation, our dentist may recommend different TMJ treatment near you.
 These may vary between giving patients special medication, dental procedures, mouthguards, or surgery.
 Other recommendations, such as at-home treatment, may include using hot and cold compresses to help with pain or swelling.
-In addition, your dentist may also advise you to follow a soft foods diet to help.
+In addition, our dentist may also advise you to follow a soft foods diet to help.

 Treatments for TMJ